sanketsaagar/Patient-Record-system/README.md

 <h1> This Project is Patient Management Storage System</h1>

-## The code you can find from <a href="here">https://github.com/sanketsaagar/Patient-Record-system/blob/main/Patient.sol</a>
+## The code you can find from <a href="https://github.com/sanketsaagar/Patient-Record-system/blob/main/Patient.sol"> here </a>

 ### Language Used :scream:
 <p align="left">